dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

-*   Extends or mixes in a class, mixin, or mixin class marked `interface` or `final` and is not itself marked `interface` or `final`, or extends or mixes in a `sealed` declaration which itself transitively extends or mixes in a an `interface` or `final` declaration.
+*   Extends or mixes in a class, mixin, or mixin class marked `interface` or `final` and is not itself marked `interface` or `final`, or extends or mixes in a `sealed` declaration which itself transitively extends or mixes in an `interface` or `final` declaration.

 [meta]: https://pub.dev/packages/meta
 [linter]: https://dart.dev/guides/language/analysis-options#enabling-linter-rules